Surly Cross-Check Trail Bike

 The weather turns foul again tonight, so I will mount the new front wheel and replace the rim and spokes on the rear.
 I think I’m going to like this bike even more than my old favorite Raleigh Super Tourer.

 March 17, 2013 – Road Test

-Despite the 42 degree temps and stiff off-shore wind, I pedalled the Surly seven miles along the canal path today.
+Despite the 42 degree temps and stiff off-shore wind, I pedalled the Surly seven miles along the Cape Cod Canal path today.
 I had forgotten that I built new wheels for this bike since the test ride on Wednesday, so was disconcerted at first by the gentle ping, ping, ping, of newly stressed spokes and nipples getting comfortable with each other under load.

 Everything worked as it should this time, with no adjustments needed.
 The Junebug bar may be the most perfect bend for a touring bike, and the Jtek shifter is simply magical.
 I didn’t even have to adjust the saddle, as I had taken detailed measurements of its height and angle before taking it off the Fuji, and both bikes have the same seat tube angle.

 June 3, 2013 – More Changes

 This is a sort of postscript, as I will write about the new riding season on another page, but it covers some last-minute changes to my new bike after the spring rides.